Where are our grads now? Q & A with grad Jessica Newmarch

 What do you love about events?

 I love that every event is different and no two days are the same.
-I love being on-site at events, talking with the delegates and seeing my hard work come together.
-I like watching everyone enjoy themselves, I love the organisation of events and the structure of events to create a successful event.
+Also, being on-site at events, talking with the delegates and seeing my hard work come together is something that’s great.
+Watching everyone enjoy themselves is wonderful but the bit I enjoy the most is the organisation of events and the structure of events to create a successful event.

 What does a future in events look like for you?

-I plan to continue to grow in the PCO world.
-I plan to learn as much as I can and challenge myself by working on events in different states (maybe international).
+I plan to continue to grow in the PCO world and to learn as much as I can to challenge myself by working on events in different states (maybe international).
 I will continue to ensure my events are successful and an enjoyable experience for all.

 Want to see more of our Student Stories?
 READ MORE HERE >>